-The Company adopted the Playtika Holding Corp.
-Retention Plan (the "2017-2020 Plan") effective as of September 23, 2016 in order to retain key employees and reward them for contributing to the success of the Company.
+In September 2016, the Company adopted the Playtika Holding Corp.
+Retention Plan (the "2017-2020 Plan").
 According to the 2017-2020 Plan, appreciation unit awards were granted to selected eligible employees.
 These units provided the right to receive cash payments for each of the years 2017 through 2020 as a percentage (between 1.5% - 2%) of the Company's estimated appreciation in value in excess of \$4.4 billion.
-The value of each appreciation unit is calculated based on the Company's adjusted EBITDA (as agreed in the 2017-2020 Plan) multiplied by an agreed multiplier.
+The value of each appreciation unit was calculated based on the Company's adjusted EBITDA (as agreed in the 2017-2020 Plan) multiplied by an agreed multiplier.

-In addition, an annual retention bonus for each of the four years in the plan, in the amount of \$25 million will be distributed to selected eligible employees of the 2017-2020 Plan.
+In addition, an annual retention bonus for each of the four years in the 2017-2020 Plan, in the amount of \$25 million was distributed to selected eligible employees of the 2017-2020 Plan.

-The value of each unit has been amortized into compensation expense using the graded-vesting method, which resulted in the recognition of compensation costs over the requisite service period for each separately vesting tranche of the units as though the units were, in substance, multiple units awards.
+The value of each unit of the 2017-2020 Plan was amortized into compensation expense using the graded-vesting method, which resulted in the recognition of compensation costs over the requisite service period for each separately vesting tranche of the units as though the units were, in substance, multiple units awards.